-Or go to "County-Specific Court Information" at www.courts.ca.gov/selfhelp-smallclaims.htm
+Or go to "County-Specific Court Information" at: www.courtinfo.ca.gov/selfhelp/smallclaims

 SC-104C

 How to Serve a Business or Public Entity (Small Claims)

 You must serve the right person and write the exact name of the business and the person to be served.
 Use this form to make sure you serve correctly, and follow the instructions on Proof of Service, form SC-104.